darbyredhat/enter-serverless-functions/README.md

 ![dev-sandbox](./img/dev-sandbox.png)

-* Sing in [Amazon Web Services](https://aws.amazon.com/marketplace/management/signin).
+* Sign in [Amazon Web Services](https://aws.amazon.com/marketplace/management/signin).
 You might need to add your personal credit card information which won't charge for the function deployment during the lab.
 Because the function will be deleted at the end of the workshop.

 ![aws-signin](./img/aws-signin.png)